TickTeam/guide-tt/android_app/how_to_set_recurring_tasks.md

 <br />

-**-What’s the difference between Defulat repeating mode and Custom repeating mode?**
+**-What’s the difference between Defulat repeat mode and Custom repeat mode?**

 There are totally two major repeat modes in TickTick: Default and Custom.
 And Custom can be divided into “Repeat from Due Date” and “Repeat from Completion Date”.
 To separate these repeat modes, here is an example: